Oracle Licensing Guide: The Definitive Guide for CIOs & Procurement Teams (2026)

 Expert Insight

 Run your own feature usage audit before Oracle does.
 Query DBA_FEATURE_USAGE_STATISTICS on every production and development database.
 Disable any feature you haven't purchased.
 Document the date you disabled it.
-If Oracle audits you, you'll want a clear paper trail showing that any accidental usage was detected and remediated internally.
 This proactive step alone has saved our clients tens of millions in avoided audit claims.

 ⚠ Oracle Java (Employee Model)